 The social, emotional, and intellectual climate of the course and the classroom has an impact on learning.
-You can promote a positive climate in your classroom by:
+You can promote positive climate in your classroom by:

 - Providing opportunities for small-group learning and interaction.

-- Creating a classroom charter.

 - Listening carefully.

 - Offering opportunities to be heard.

 - Providing an environment that makes uncertainty safe.

 - Examining your assumptions.

 - Being respectful and inclusive.

 - Considering cognitive, psychomotor, and affective domains.

-- Being an authentic and genuine teacher.

-- Co-designing learning goals and classroom expectations.

 These factors that promote a healthy classroom climate will vary depending on the people involved.
-It is always best to establish ground rules for your class right from the outset so that the classroom climate standards are co-constructed and meaningful to the group as a whole.
+It's always best to establish ground rules for your class right from the outset so that the classroom climate standards are co-constructed and meaningful to the group as a whole.

 What does a positive classroom climate look like online?
 As you will see in other modules, the Community of Inquiry is a helpful framework.
-Beyond just the presentation of content, described as the "cognitive presence," it is also important to balance and consider social and teaching presences.
+Beyond just presentation of content, described as the "cognitive presence," it is also important to balance and consider social and teaching presences.